apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Sessions.md

 ## Server-side Sessions

-In the event that you wish to use server-side session storage for managing t he webflow session, you will need to enable this behavior via CAS properties.
+In the event that you wish to use server-side session storage for managing the webflow session, you will need to enable this behavior via CAS properties.

 {% include_cached casproperties.html properties="cas.webflow.session"